May 29, 2021

 - Studies show IV magnesium sulfate is just as effective as blood thinners in preventing clots

-- Conflict between doctors' recommendations and Stephen's scientific knowledge on heart health
+- Conflict between doctors' recommendations and Stephen's scientific knowledge of heart health

-- The recommendations that we get for heart disease are not working
+- The recommendations that people get for heart disease are not working

 - Hospital recommended what equated to a processed food diet and decreased salt intake